Skip to Main Content

 Other Venues: Other performance venues in the territory including Sha Tin Town Hall, Tsuen Wan Town Hall, Tuen Mun Town Hall, Kwai Tsing Theatre, Yuen Long Theatre, Sheung Wan Civic Centre, Sai Wan Ho Civic Centre, Ngau Chi Wan Civic Centre, Ko Shan Theatre and New Wing, North District Town Hall and Tai Po Civic Centre are the foci for cultural activities in the community level.

-Music Office: Established in 1977, the Music Office, promotes knowledge and appreciation of music in the community, especially among young people, through the provision of instrumental and ensemble training and the organisation of diverse music activities with a view to building a new generation of concert audiences.
-In 2021-22, it provided music training to more than 6 800 trainees and organised close to 260 activities attracting about 90 300 participants.
+Music Office: Established in 1977, the Music Office promotes knowledge and appreciation of music in the community, especially among young people, through the provision of instrumental and ensemble training and the organisation of diverse music activities with a view to building a new generation of concert audiences.
+In 2023-24, it provided music training to more than 7 700 trainees and organised over 390 live activities attracting more than 175 000 participants and about 30 online programmes with over 14 000 participants/viewership.

-URBTIX: Since its inception in 1984, URBTIX (Urban Ticketing System) has become one of the most widely-used ticketing systems in Hong Kong offering convenient and reliable ticketing services for the public through its wide network of 18 outlets, and via internet, mobile app and telephone booking services.
-In 2021-22, $489 million was processed through URBTIX for around 1.71 million tickets for some 5 200 performances.
+URBTIX: Since its inception in 1984, URBTIX (Urban Ticketing System) has become one of the most widely-used ticketing systems in Hong Kong offering convenient and reliable ticketing services for the public through its wide network of 17 outlets, self-service ticketing kiosks and via internet, mobile app and telephone booking services.
+In 2023-24, $1,129 million was processed through URBTIX for around 3.8 million tickets for some 7 000 performances.

 Other Performance Venues and Performing Companies in Hong Kong:

 Hong Kong Arts Centre (HKAC), established in 1977, is a non-profit organisation operating under a self-financing model, devoting itself to the development of contemporary arts and cultures for years.
-The HKAC’s main building in Wan Chai is equipped with facilities including theatres, a cinema, galleries, classrooms, studios and restaurants, providing a wide range of programmes featuring performing arts, visual arts, film and video arts every month while planning public art projects, conferences and more.
-The Hong Kong Art School (HKAS) under the HKAC is an accredited institute established in 2000.
-The award-bearing curriculum offered by the HKAS focuses mainly on the area of Fine Art (ceramics, painting, photography and sculpture), with academic levels ranging from Higher Diploma to Bachelor Degree and Master Degree.
+HKAC’s main building in Wan Chai is equipped with facilities including theatres, a cinema, galleries, classrooms, studios and restaurants, providing a wide range of programmes featuring performing arts, visual arts, film and video arts every month while planning public art projects, conferences and more.
+Hong Kong Art School (HKAS) under HKAC is an accredited institute established in 2000.
+The award-bearing curriculum offered by HKAS focuses mainly on the area of fine art (ceramics, painting, photography and sculpture), with academic levels ranging from Higher Diploma to Bachelor Degree.

 The Hong Kong Academy for Performing Arts, established in 1984, offers professional education, training and research facilities in the performing arts: music, dance, drama, theatre and entertainment arts, film and television, and Chinese opera.
 Its education philosophy reflects Hong Kong’s cultural diversity underscored by Chinese and Western traditions, and an emphasis on interdisciplinary learning.